I14T-E/scholarship_client/README.md

 - The [program](/ScholarshipClient.java "Scholarship Program") itself
 - The [JDBC Driver](/sqlite-jdbc-3.30.1.jar "JDBC Driver")

-A more in-depth explanation over how to use the JDBC driver can be found [here](https://github.com/xerial/sqlite-jdbc#usage).
+*A more in-depth explanation over how to use the JDBC driver can be found [here](https://github.com/xerial/sqlite-jdbc#usage).*

 Start by downloading the two files above.
-You must then create the following two databases:
+You must then create the following two databases within SQLite:

 - scholarships.db
 - students.db

-#### To Create the scholarships.db
+#### To Create the scholarships Table

 Within the scholarships.db, create a table named sholarships with three columns: id, description, amount.
 To do this, run the following: